 Start using Excel, Power BI, and Tableau to manipulate data and extract value.
 You'll learn how to collect and organize health data to be ready for analysis as needed.
 Practice finding patterns in data and visualize them.

 Build skills to confidently test hypotheses, work with qualitative data at-scale, and employ data storytelling.
 Be the leader in the room when it comes to making and presenting persuasive, data-based recommendations.

 Advance your career with expert insights into healthcare analytics.
-Maximize this powerful resource for enhancing healthcare delivery with tips and tricks from Jana's own dynamic career.
+Maximize this powerful resource for enhancing healthcare delivery with tips and tricks from Bob's own dynamic career.